-This bill would additionally require a large online platform, as defined, to, among other things, use a specified label to disclose any machine-readable provenance data detected in content distributed on the large online platform.
-The bill would also require a capture device manufacturer, with respect to any capture device the capture device manufacturer produces for sale in the state, to, among other things, provide a user with the option to include a latent disclosure in content captured by the capture device that, to the extent that it is technically feasible and reasonable, conveys certain information, including the name of the capture device manufacturer.
+This bill would, beginning January 1, 2027, additionally require a large online platform, as defined, to, among other things related to the provenance of content on the platform, detect whether any provenance data that is compliant with widely adopted specifications adopted by an established standards-setting body is embedded into or attached to content distributed on the large online platform.
+The bill would also require, beginning January 1, 2028, a capture device manufacturer, with respect to any capture device the capture device manufacturer first produced for sale in the state on or after January 1, 2028, to, among other things, provide a user with the option to include a latent disclosure in content captured by the capture device that conveys certain information, including the name of the capture device manufacturer.
 The bill would define "capture device" to mean a device that can record photographs, audio, or video content, including, but not limited to, video and still photography cameras, mobile phones with built-in cameras or microphones, and voice recorders.

 Existing law requires a covered provider to include a latent disclosure in AI-generated image, video, or audio content, or content that is any combination thereof, created by the covered provider's GenAI system that, among other things, conveys certain information and is permanent or extraordinarily difficult to remove, to the extent it is technically feasible.